Home

 Faraday Screens

-Don't confuse an intentionally gapped screen with a walled or closed screen.
-They do not behave the same.
+Don't confuse an intentionally gapped screen with a completely walled or closed screen.
+Each behaves differently.

-This is a Faraday Screen I developed in the 1980's for a medical application...
+This is a Faraday Screen etched on a double sided PC board.
+I developed this screen in the 1980's for a medical application...

 The best explanation of skin depth I have seen is in Circuits and Networks (by Koehler) on page 196: